-With decades of extensive experience managing financing districts, GCG principals and staff have developed a thorough understanding of the complexities associated with administering a CFD after it is formed.
+With decades of extensive experience, GCG principals and staff have developed a thorough understanding of the complexities associated with administering a CFD after it is formed.
 GCG offers a full range of CFD administration services for our clients, including the following:

 Preparation of the Annual Special Tax Levy